This site uses cookes. By using this site you are consenting to their use according to our Cookie policy.

 Our overall goal has been and will continue to be towards the elucidation of the most fundamental and conceptually innovative questions of Host-Plasmodium interactions.

-Our ongoing work indicates that the web of host-Plasmodium interactions is indeed densely woven, with liver stage and the blood stage interacting towards pathology and disease severity.
-Moreover, we have identified a third party determining disease – host microbiota.
+Our recent work indicates that the web of host-Plasmodium interactions is indeed densely woven, with liver stage and the blood stage interacting towards pathology and disease severity (Chora et al., 2023.
+Immunity).
+Moreover, we have identified a third party determining disease – host microbiota (Mukherjee et al., 2022.
+Nature Communications).

 We are also continuing to pursue a lasting question – What is so special about the liver?
-Our data indicates that the liver special metabolism is the key to modulate the ability of Plasmodium species that infect mammals to achieve extraordinary rates of replication to generate tens of thousands of erythrocyte-infectious merozoites.
+Our recent work provided a comprehensive single-cell gene profiling of hepatocytes and parasites in infected livers over time (Afriat et al., 2022.
+Nature), enriching our understanding on liver stage malaria.
+Additionally, our current data shows that the liver special metabolism is the key to modulate the ability of Plasmodium species that infect mammals and achieve extraordinary rates of replication to generate tens of thousands of erythrocyte-infectious merozoites.
+These observations opened a new and exciting line of research aiming at revealing the consequences of the high replication rate and the impact in the outcome of infection and disease progression.

 Research Team